david-jianwei-yu/12-labours-api/README.md

 If you do not have the 12 Labours portal user environment variables setup already:

-1. Create a .env file with the configuration variables of the 12 Labours portal user or add them to your bash profile.
+1. Fill in the `env.txt` file with the configuration variables of the 12 Labours portal user.
-2. If you created a separate file, run source {fileName}.env.
+2. Rename the file name to `.env`.

 After the previous steps or if you already have those environment variables setup, run: